-Hearing Impairment: A number of fixed hearing loops have been fitted at reception areas and, in various rooms, portable units are also available.
+Hearing Impairment: A few fixed hearing loops have been fitted at reception areas and, in various rooms, portable units are also available.

-Physical Disabilities: The College has had power operated doors installed at a number of main entrances and other locations within buildings.
-Other doors have had electronic automatic restraints fitted on a number of thoroughfare routes.
+Physical Disabilities: The College has had power operated doors installed at several main entrances and other locations within buildings.
+Other doors have had electronic automatic restraints fitted on several thoroughfare routes.